milkbottledude/woodlands-jb_tracker/Documentation.md

 ratio: 1.6625997776784447
 ```

+As expected, with more data spanning over a larger period of time, patterns and trends become more diverse, ultimately leading to higher loss values overall.

 Keeping that in mind, lets see how the loss values when the new features are added fare:

 ```